falcosecurity/falco/proposals/20200506-artifacts-scope-part-2.md

 _If a package installs the Falco BPF probe it MUST contain `bpf`._

-_In general, if a package install a Falco driver it MUST contain the driver name._
+_In general, if a package installs a Falco driver it MUST contain the driver name._

 ### .deb